lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     To generate smaller dump files, use the compressed *xtc* format.
-You can do it by commenting the mydmp line and by uncommenting both the *write_dump* and *myxtc* lines.
-Note that *xtc* files are compressed, and not readable by humans, contrarily to the LAMMPS native format *lammpstrj*.
+You can do it by commenting the mydmp line and by uncommenting both the *write_dump* and *myxtc* lines. *xtc* files are compressed, and not readable by humans, contrarily to the LAMMPS native format *lammpstrj*.

 ..  container:: justify

-    Let us use a simple thermostating for all atoms and use shake for the rigid water molecules:
+    Let us use a simple thermostating for all atoms:

 ..  code-block:: lammps
     :caption: *to be copied in pullonPEG/input.lammps*

     timestep 1
-    fix myshk H2O shake 1.0e-4 200 0 b 1 a 1
     fix mynvt all nvt temp 300 300 100

+..  container:: justify

-Let us print the end-to-end distance of the PEG (and the temperature of the entire system):
+    Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups *topull1* and *topull2*, as well as the temperature of the system by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     variable mytemp equal temp
-   fix myat1 all ave/time 10 10 100 v_mytemp file temperature.dat
+    fix myat1 all ave/time 10 10 100 v_mytemp file output-temperature.dat
-   variable x1 equal xcm(oxygen_end1,x)
+    variable x1 equal xcm(topull1,x)
-   variable x2 equal xcm(oxygen_end2,x)
+    variable x2 equal xcm(topull2,x)
+    variable y1 equal xcm(topull1,y)
+    variable y2 equal xcm(topull2,y)
+    variable z1 equal xcm(topull1,z)
+    variable z2 equal xcm(topull2,z)
-   variable delta_x equal abs(v_x1-v_x2)
+    variable delta_r equal sqrt((v_x1-v_x2)^2+(v_y1-v_y2)^2+(v_z1-v_z2)^2)
-   fix myat2 all ave/time 10 10 100 v_delta_x file end-to-end-distance.dat
+    fix myat2 all ave/time 10 10 100 v_delta_r file output-end-to-end-distance.dat
-   thermo 5000
+    thermo 1000

 ..  container:: justify

-   Finally, let us run the simulation for 10 ps (without any external forcing):
+    Finally, let us run the simulation for 10 ps without any external forcing:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     run 10000

 ..  container:: justify

     This 10 ps serves as an extra small equilibration.
 In principle, it is not necessary as equilibration was properly performed during the previous step.
-Then, let us apply a forcing on the 2 oxygen atoms using 2 *add_force* commands, and run for 100 ps (for a total duration of the simulation of 110 ps):
+Then, let us apply a forcing on the 2 oxygen atoms using 2 *add_force* commands, and run for an extra 50 ps:

 ..  code-block:: lammps
    :caption: *to be copied in pullonPEG/input.lammps*